 - Seriously, is it true as they claim here that "there is no agreement between Amman and Washington that states that wanted people need to be handed over"?
 No, not really.
 We explained that here: "14-Mar-19: Two years after Federal charges are unsealed, Ahlam Tamimi remains free.
 How is this happening?"
 Bottom line: Jordan and the US signed an extradition treaty 24 years ago; the US absolutely considers it still valid and in full effect and Jordan has never complained to its American treaty partners that there is a problem with it.
 In fact, Jordan has cheerfully handed over Jordanian felons to the US at the request of the US.
 But it refuses to hand over Ahlam Tamimi.
 It justifies this on the contentious footing that there is now a Jordanian constitutional law issue to consider.
 They don't say, but we think they should, that Tamimi is different from the others already extradited because she killed Israelis.
 Note that none of this seems to be known to the Al Jazeera editors and their reporter.
 Or perhaps they simply have no interest in conveying what they know to their news consumers.
 So it's either shameful pretense or it's professional incompetence.

 - The reporter and his editors are under the mistaken impression that Trump envoy Jason "Greenblatt announced a reward of the equivalent of 5 million dollars to anyone who can provide information on Ahlam Al-Tamimi".
-No, he didn't, actually.
+No, he didn't.
 The reward, which certainly does exist, was issued more than a year before Greenblatt mentioned it in his Tweet.
 And it doesn't come from Greenblatt but from a unit of the US State Department called Rewards for Justice.
-The details for the Al Jazeera news hounds are here (you're welcome): "31-Jan-18: There's now a $5 million reward for bringing the terrorist Ahlam Tamimi to justice".
+The year-and-a-half-old details for the Al Jazeera news-hounds are here (you're welcome): "31-Jan-18: There's now a $5 million reward for bringing the terrorist Ahlam Tamimi to justice".
 Can we now expect a correction?
 Or do Al Jazeera's people claim ownership of their own version of reality?

 - It's quite moving to read that "The best years of [the Tamimi couple's] lives were taken from them by Israeli courts and prison bars".
 Taken from them?
 Why?
 But it's chilling that the editors of this Al Jazeera group outlet manage to tell the story of two unusually cruel murderers without even a passing reference to the many lives they extinguished by their acts of depraved savagery.
 They give the impression that they identify with the killers and the killings.
 Is this fair of us?
 But if we're right (of course we are), do their pay-masters in the government of Qatar know this?
 Perhaps they will now.
 Perhaps they will even want to know about the life and lost "best years" of our desperately missed daughter Malki who was 15 when Ahlam Tamimi delivered her exploding guitar case on the back of her human bomb to Sbarro.
 (Full disclosure: Malki was not the only person murdered there that day.
 It was a massacre.
 In a pizzeria.
 Children were the target; they ended up being more than half the casualties.
 Tamimi's sickening, satanic plan worked.
 She hasn't stopped smiling and boasting about it.)